Practical work with model architecture in Engee

 For Each For Iterator |

-A Classical Subsystem is a block Subsystem, used to divide a model into modules without additional conditions or the need to control an external signal.
+The classical subsystem — this is a block Subsystem, used to divide the model into modules without additional conditions or the need to control an external signal.

 -

-To simplify large models by breaking them into smaller modules;
+To simplify large models by breaking them down into smaller modules;

 -